Ruphai/personal_website/content/home/experience.md

     location: Nigeria
     date_start: '2018-06-19'
     date_end: '2018-12-01'
     description: Supported researchers to on diverse projects ranging from Urban Heat Islands, Drought and Flooding, Disease Mapping and Geomorphology.
-Participated, taught, and supported in organizing the monthly Remote Sensing and GIS Training hosted by the Agency in partnership with other organizations and new interns.
+Participated, taught, and supported in organizing the monthly Remote Sensing and GIS Training hosted by the Agency in partnership with other organizations and new interns

 design:
   columns: '2'